 academic year.
 Should we be doing the same for the PTA?

 Absolutely!
-Best practice would suggest that you do this on an
+It would be good practice to do this on an annual

-annual basis to check the accuracy and the relevance of the
+basis to check the accuracy and the relevance of the information

 We have a database of parents' email addresses and phone